 Important dates and deadlines:

-Intent to graduate activation period for spring, 2014 expires on January 27, 2014.
+Intent to graduate activation period for fall 2014 expires on September 8, 2014.
 If you have not set your intent on eLion by this date, please contact the Registrar's Office.

-Commencement rehearsal will be held on Wednesday, April 23 at 12:00 noon in the Athletics Center.
+Commencement rehearsal will be held on Wednesday, December 3, 2014 in the Forum Theatre.

 Important information for graduates: